dib-lab/2020-paper-sourmash-gather/manuscript.md

 this approach is an accurate proxy for systematic mapping.

-Our implementation of the min-set-cov algorithm in sourmash also readily supports custom reference databases as well as updating minimum set covers with the addition of new reference genomes.
+Our implementation of the min-set-cov algorithm in sourmash also readily supports using custom reference databases as well as updating minimum set covers with the addition of new reference genomes.
 When updating set covers with new reference genomes, the first stage of calculating overlaps can be updated with the new genomes (Column 2 of